 According to Crittenden, Jr. (1972), the property is entirely underlain by the undivided Tertiary/Cretaceous Wasatch and Evanston Formations (TKwe), described as "unconsolidated pale-red to greenish-red pebble, cobble, and boulder conglomerate.
 Forms boulder-covered slopes but does not crop out anywhere.
 Clasts are mainly Precambrian quartizte and are tan, gray, or purple; matrix is mainly poorly consolidated sand and silt."
-A generalized bedding attitude shows this unit striking due north and dipping 10 degrees to the east; this map forms the basemap for the Regional Geology Map 1 (Figure A-6).
+A generalized bedding attitude shows this unit striking due north and dipping 10 degrees to the east; this map forms the basemap for the Regional Geology Map 1 (Figure A-7).
 Coogan and King (2001) produced a regional-scale geologic map that covered the property; this map shows the property to be entirely underlain by the Wasatch Formation.
-Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area, though none of these were shown underlying the Copper Crest West area (Figure A-7).
+Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area, though none of these were shown underlying the West Village Sliver area (Figure A-8).
 Deposits mapped as "mixed slope colluvium, shallow landslides, and talus" are found southwest of the property.
-Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be straddling the contact between the northeasternmost reach of a lobe of landslide deposits (unit Qms) and the Wasatch Formation (unit Tw) (Figure A-8).
-Wasatch Formation bedrock in the area is shown to be striking approximately to the north-northeast, and dipping between 3 and 6 degrees to the east-southeast; additionally, according to this map, the property is just west of a north-south trending syncline1.
+Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be situated upon the northeasternmost reach of a lobe of landslide deposits (unit Qms), near the contact with the Wasatch Formation (unit Tw) (Figure A-9).
+Wasatch Formation bedrock in the area is shown to be striking approximately to the north-northeast, and dipping between 3 and 6 degrees to the east-southeast; additionally, according to this map, the property is near a north-south trending concealed syncline1 to the east.